syncliteio/SyncLite/README.md

 ```

 ### 2. Streaming Device :
-Streaming device allows all DDL operations (as supported by SQLite) and Prepared Statement based INSERT operations (UPDATE and DELETE not allowed) to allow high speed concurrent batched data ingestion, performing logging and streaming of the ingested data.
-Streaming device empowers developers to build high volume data streaming applications enabled with last mile data integration from thousands of edge applications into centralized database destinations.
+Streaming device allows all DDL operations (as supported by SQLite) and Prepared Statement based INSERT operations (UPDATE and DELETE are not allowed) to allow high speed concurrent batched data ingestion, performing logging and streaming of the ingested data.
+Streaming device enable developers to build high volume data streaming applications enabled with last mile data integration from thousands of edge applications into one or more centralized databases/data warehouses/data lakes.

 #### Java